OurDigitalWorld/portal/README.md

 portal
 ======

-Tool design to use django to search across datasets and provide faceted results
+Tool designed to use django to search across solr data sets and provide faceted results